 Using and index change rate to control for differing sizes of geographies we can see that the fall in vacancies have been more substantial in the main towns in Pendle than the change at the county and national level (data not available for the borough as a whole).
-In all there were 73% fewer vacancies in the key Pendle towns in May 2020 than in January 2020.
-More positively, vacancies began to trend upwards since May 2020 and have recovered faster compared to the county and national level.
+In all there were 70% fewer vacancies in100 the key Pendle towns in August 2020 than in September 2019.
+More positively, vacancies began to trend back up since May 2020.